Azure/blobxfer/docs/20-yaml-configuration.md

     * `recursive` specifies if remote paths should be recursively searched for entities to download
     * `rename` will rename a single entity source path to the `destination`
+    * `restore_file_properties` restores the following file properties if enabled
-    * `restore_file_attributes` will restore POSIX file mode and ownership if stored on the entity metadata
+        * `attributes` will restore POSIX file mode and ownership if stored on the entity metadata
+        * `lmt` will restore the last modified time of the file
     * `rsa_private_key` is the RSA private key PEM file to use to decrypt encrypted blobs or files
     * `rsa_private_key_passphrase` is the RSA private key passphrase, if